kjsf/reno/README.md

 # Reno

-# Like a sandbox to try out implementing different stuff
+# Reno has no definite purpose.
+It is a sandbox to try out implementing different stuff

 To start your Phoenix server: